-As an agency often involved with spatial information, the CGS is moving more and more to dynamic GIS data presentation for ease-of-use and for the many options that GIS tools allow.
+As an agency heavily involved with spatial and mapping information, the CGS is moving more and more to dynamic GIS data presentation for ease-of-use and for the many options that GIS tools allow.
 Almost all of our current projects and publications have substantial GIS components.

-We are slowly building out our library of web applications that offer refined ‘views’ of Colorado geology along the associated derivatives.
-We are sure that these are of use to our various constituencies.
+We are slowly building out our library of online GIS maps that offer refined views of Colorado geology along the associated derivatives.
+We know that these are of use to our various constituencies.
 At the moment, we continue to assess our entire GIS dataspace for new packages of data that we can bring online in the next months.

 ON-006-01 — Statewide Landslide Inventory Map —